adamspd/spam-detection-project/CONTRIBUTING.md

 ## Thank you!

-Thank you for contributing to Django-Detector!
+Thank you for contributing to Spam-Detection!